BlanchetteUX/UX308-Midterm/source/_posts/2020-03-15-season-11-on-netflix.md

 Such as, but limited to:

-* Vanjie returns!!!
 * Bottom 6 Lip Sync
 * An atrocious Lip Sync that was not a double elimination
-* A phenomenal Lip Sync that
+* A phenomenal Lip Sync that had everyone at home gagging
+* Vanjie returns!!!

 Tune-In to see the highest caliber of Drag that RuPaul's mainstage has ever seen!